SumoLogic/sumologic-documentation/docs/integrations/databases/mongodb.md

     db_cluster_port = "ENV_TO_BE_CHANGED"
 ```
 3. Please enter values for the following parameters (marked `ENV_TO_BE_CHANGED` above):
-   * `telegraf.influxdata.com/inputs` - This contains the required configuration for the Telegraf MongoDB Input plugin.
+   * `telegraf.influxdata.com/inputs`.
+This contains the required configuration for the Telegraf MongoDB Input plugin.
 Please refer[ to this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/redis) for more information on configuring the MongoDB input plugin for Telegraf.
 Note: As telegraf will be run as a sidecar the host should always be localhost.
      * In the input plugins section (`[inputs.MongoDB]`):
         * `servers` - The URL to the MongoDB server.
 This can be a comma-separated list to connect to multiple MongoDB servers.
 Please see [this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/mongodb) for more information on additional parameters for configuring the MongoDB input plugin for Telegraf.
      * In the tags section (`[inputs.MongoDB.tags])`:
-        * `environment` - This is the deployment environment where the MongoDB cluster identified by the value of **servers** resides.
+        * `environment`.
+This is the deployment environment where the MongoDB cluster identified by the value of **servers** resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
-        * `db_cluster` - Enter a name to identify this MongoDB cluster.
+        * `db_cluster`.
+Enter a name to identify this MongoDB cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
 				* `db_cluster_address` - Enter the cluster hostname or ip address that is used by the application to connect to the database.
 It could also be the load balancer or proxy endpoint.
 				* `db_cluster_port` - Enter the database port.
 If not provided, a default port will be used.
 :::note